 Health & Safety Code 11357(a) makes it illegal to possess concentrated cannabis, or any part of it.1

 Jeffery is pulled over by California highway patrol for a hit and run auto accident.
 After he has been determined to be under the influence of alcohol he is placed under arrest and police search his vehicle.
-During the seach police find a jar of “hash’ and Jeffrey is additionally charged with possesion of concentrated cannibis.
+During the search police find a jar of “hash’ and Jeffrey is additionally charged with possession of concentrated cannabis.

 Concentrated cannabis means the separated resin, whether crude or purified, from the cannabis plant.
 It is created by using butane to extract the resin containing the psychoactive ingredient tetrahydrocannabinol (THC) from marijuana plant material.
 It is also known as, “hash,” “wax” “hash oil,” or “honey oil.”2